CHRISTCHURCH: YOM HA’ATZMAUT ISRAEL INDEPENDENCE DAY PARTY

 • Jewish‑Christian Dialogues on Scripture in Late Antiquity (CUP, 2019), a finalist for the National Jewish Book Award

-Join us for what promises to be a fascinating and timely exploration of the earliest encounters between Jews and Christians — encounters that continue to shape religious identity and interfaith understanding today.
+Join us for what promises to be a fascinating and timely exploration of how a university faces and overcomes many challenges encountered in wartime.

 Time: 7.30pm